BNN-UPC/NetworkModelingDatasets/datasets_v0/README.md

 Where <lambda> is the traffic intensity and <routing_file> indicates the routing scheme used in the simulation.
 Each line in the dGlobal_0_*.txt files corresponds to a simulation with different traffic matrices probabilistically generated from a given traffic intensity (lambda).
 We describe below the data structure of each line (i.e., each simulation).
 Note that in a topology with ‘n’ nodes, nodes are enumerated in the range [0, n-1].

-  1. Bandwidth (in Gbps) generated for each source-destination pair in the network.
+  1. Bandwidth generated for each source-destination pair in the network.
 This is a flattened vector with nxn fields, where the index for a particular src-dst pair is:

          index=srcnode∗n+dstnode